Register a GCP environment from CDP UI

 - Can only include the following accepted characters are: a-z, 0-9, -.

-Data Lake Version Select Cloudera Runtime version that should be deployed for your Data Lake.
+Data Lake Version (Required) Select Cloudera Runtime version that should be deployed for your Data Lake.
 The latest stable version is used by default.

 All Data Hub clusters provisioned within this Data Lake will be using the same Runtime version.